 Non Profit EBAY Store for the Animals

 We sell all types of stuff donated to LCFOA to be sold on our wonderful new EBAY store.
 This is how we fund spay/neuter to save the shelter animals.
 We are also a Top Rated Seller on EBAY.

 LCFOA wants to thank all the wonderful organizations and individual donors for making us the success that we are in saving animals and getting help for low income families to get their kitties all spay/neutered too.
 We operate on a shoe string budget but have saved over 3,000 kittens and cats since we started.
 That is a lot of kitties spay/neutered and in loving homes that keeps all of us working hard to save more each and every year.

-In 2017 LCFOA opened up an adoption center inside the Petsense store in Lenoir City.
-In just the first quarter, we have adopted out over 80 adult cats at this center and we are extremely happy.
+In 2017 LCFOA opened up adoption centers inside the Petsense store in Lenoir City and Ricki’s Pet Depot in Farragut.
+In just the first quarter, we have adopted out over 100 adult cats at these centers and we are extremely happy.
 The majority of people want kittens and the poor adults just sit at shelter for a long time or many euthanized, especially seniors who rarely get adopted.
 LCFOA is quite partial to seniors, momma cats and adult cats and work our hardest to save them from getting euthanized.
 Every kitty, not just kittens deserve a great home.
 Lets please remember, kittens will be adults and seniors someday too.